cmdav/salesbook/README.md

 **Project Description**

-This repo contain the api written in Laravel and the frontend in Vue
+This repo contain the api written in Laravel and the frontend in Vue.
+This an inventory management system.It helps you to keep track of your business stock item

 **Project Limitation**